corvus-dotnet/Corvus.Retry/README.md

 Typically, you would do this with some kind of conditional

 ```
-IRetryPolicy policy = isDebuggingOrWhatever ? new DoNotRetryPolicy() : new AnyException();
+IRetryPolicy policy = isDebuggingOrWhatever ? new DoNotRetryPolicy() : new AnyExceptionPolicy();

 var result = Retriable.Retry(() => DoSomething(), new Count(10), policy);
 ```
 ##### `AggregatePolicy`
-This gives you a means of ANDing together mutiple policies.
+This gives you a means of ANDing together multiple policies.
 The `AggregatePolicy` only succeeds if ALL of its children succeed.

 ```
 var aggregatePolicy =